rrezvani/Student-Faculty-Database/README.md

          http://www.cplusplus.com/forum/beginner/13083/ \
          https://stackoverflow.com/questions/34170164/destructor-for-binary-search-tree \
 Instructions: make all, ./assignment6.out\
 Additional Notes: **I would like to use the 2nd of my 3 late days for this assignment.** I do not have any extra credit bonuses completed.
 When making a student/faculty, if its respective counterpart doesn't exist (i.e. student is made but faculty doesn't exist), then you will be immediately prompted to also complete the next person.
+Finally, make sure there are no additional lines at the end of "facultyTable.txt" and "studentTable.txt."
 Thank you!